coder-dmcQT/rc-generator/README.md

 - All critical logic (memory management, filesystem operations, JS engine integration) is validated via Rust's borrow checker and unit tests
 - The CLI is designed to be intuitive for both beginners and advanced users, with verbose mode for debugging template parsing
 - Planned features (UI, binary compilation) are designed as optional modules to keep the core lightweight and fast
-- Even highly abstracted metadata (e.g., Java Spring Boot entity class definitions) can be used to fully reconstruct all associated repository, DTO, controller, and test classes—an example of this will be added in future updates

 The result is a production-ready tool that empowers users to define their own template syntax and parsing logic, making it suitable for custom code generation workflows, project scaffolding, and shorthand-to-code transformations.